lammps/lammps/doc/src/Developer_unittest.rst

 follow the naming conventions described above and after copying the file, the first step is to replace the style names where needed.
 The coefficient values do not have to be meaningful, just in a reasonable range for the given system.
-It does not matter if some forces are large, as long as they do not diverge.
+It does not matter if some forces are large, for as long as they do not diverge.

 The template input files define a large number of index variables at the top